 |multicast-querier (yes | no; Default: no)|

-Multicast querier generates IGMP general membership queries to which all IGMP capable devices respond with an IGMP membership report, usually a PIM (multicast) router or IGMP proxy generates these queries When RouterOS IPv6 package is enabled, the bridge will also generate MLD general membership queries.
+Multicast querier generates periodic IGMP/MLD general membership queries to which all IGMP/MLD capable devices respond with an IGMP/MLD membership report, usually a PIM (multicast) router or IGMP proxy generates these queries.

 |name (text; Default: bridgeN)||Name of the bridge interface.|

 |priority (integer: 0..65535 decimal format or 0x0000-0xffff hex format; Default: 32768 / 0x8000)||Bridge priority, used by R/STP to determine root bridge, used by MSTP to determine CIST and IST regional root bridge.
 This property has no effect when |

 |protocol-mode (none | rstp | stp | mstp; Default: rstp)||Select Spanning tree protocol (STP) or Rapid spanning tree protocol (RSTP) to ensure a loop-free topology for any bridged LAN.
 RSTP provides a faster spanning tree convergence after a topology change.
 Select MSTP to ensure loop-free topology across multiple VLANs.
 Since RouterOS v6.43 it is possible to forward Reserved MAC addresses that are in the 01:80:C2:00:00:0X range, this can be done by setting the |